skissler/IQTeamProject/notes/README.md

 I have some more cleaning to do; then, I think I'll be in a decent spot to start pulling down some summary statistics.

+Having a weirdly hard time pinning down the initial conditions.

+imagine 100 households all of size 8 i.e. 800 people

+.01 * 100 households with one person infected gives 1 initial household infected i.e. one initial person infected, yet that's just 1/800 which is too small.
+So we need to boost the proportion of households infected for larger households, I guess.
+We'd want something like

+.08 * 100 = 8 initial households infected with a single person initially.
+That gives 8 initial infected

+ok got it.